metal3-io/metal3-docs/design/baremetal-operator/how-ironic-works.md

 ```

 This operation can only be performed in the "manageable" ironic node state.
-If the node is already in the "available" state, the same requst can be used
+If the node is already in the "available" state, the same request can be used
 with a target of "manage", and then the target of "inspect" can be utilized
 to step through the state machine.

 After inspection, it is advisable to return nodes to an "available" state.
-This can be performed simillarly via the target "provide".
+This can be performed similarly via the target "provide".

 ### How to deploy